Ceramic-Blue-Tim/Guidelines/source/good_practices.md

 #### Inline

-Inline comments are mostly used for variables declaration or assignation so as they describe what si the variable for, what operation is performed or what is the unit.
+Inline comments are mostly used for variables declaration or assignation so as they describe what the variable is representing, what operation is performed or what is the unit.

 ```Matlab
     dt              = 2^-5;     % ms - Time step
     sim_time        = 30e3;     % ms - Simulation time